Locktera/api-docs/examples/typescript/drm/README.md

 ## API operations

-We will `GET` and `PUT` the endpoint for a specified container's DRM using the authenticated fetch function.
+We will `GET` and `PATCH` the endpoint for a specified container's DRM using the authenticated fetch function.

 ### getDrm()